 Where saved content lives

 Saved content is stored in your agent’s persistent workspace.
-Depending on what you save and the context, your agent may file it in:
+Depending on what you save and the context, your agent may file it in:- Bookmarks — Quick-save links with summaries and tags

 - research/ — Longer research notes, competitive analysis, topic collections